OpenSaMD/OpenSaMD/src/documents/drafts/sop-document-record-control.md

 #### 5. Archiving of Records

 Records are archived if they become obsolete or a new released version becomes available.
 For that, the process owner moves the records to a respective archiving location.
 If possible, we follow the general considerations for document names and add the archiving date to the record name.
-We observe retention periods as outlined in this SOP and delete records as soon as the retention period expired.
+We observe retention periods as outlined in this SOP.

 | Participants  |
 | ------------- |